electricherd/audiobookfinder/README.md

 * using a config mod
 * new mDNS crate for searching (which is very cpu consuming, but the new one is just a very recent fork, but hoping)
 * common.rs for common helper, such as a thread-pool
+* client/server authorization/management in a safe way (some small crypto with [thrussh](https://pijul.org/thrussh/))
+* in and used but only as example, not yet understood:  [futures](https://tokio.rs/docs/getting-started/futures/) and ([tokio](https://tokio.rs/)) for async behavior and for networking

+ToDo:
+* understand trussh communication, key is still an issues
+* nicer timer (thread pool is good but still with sleep)
+* make cross compiling as easy as possible
+* get rid of Avahi

 Issues:
 * no net is a problem
-* mDNS search needs a further timeout, even kill the search as thread kill
+* bad mDNS search interface to external crate needs a further timeout, even kill a newly created search thread.
-* get rid of Avahi
-* nicer timer (thread pool is good but still with sleep)
+* found ip adresses not shown in tui
+* tui update on Raspberry was slow, better find another way

-yet in plan:
+Yet in plan:
+* create a key yourself!!
+And store, which is going to be done if not found at startup
+* communication is now easy with ssh but how to authenticate as a valid adbf?
+Look at ssh details, and zero-knowledge or something similar: hiding key or secrecy knowledge in code without being to obvious :neutral_face: (first should be a simple string, don't bother too much)
 * rework the one stub for worker thread to have many worker threads in net to do something with found addresses (use thrussh simple example)
-* started: client/server authorization/management in a safe way (some small crypto with [thrussh](https://pijul.org/thrussh/))
-* comes with thrussh: [futures](https://tokio.rs/docs/getting-started/futures/) and ([tokio](https://tokio.rs/)) for async behavior and for networking
+* snap linux packaging / online compiler for various target compilation service (don't remember the name)
 * further lifetimes optimizations
 * exchange of data over net (probably de-/serialization using [serde](https://docs.serde.rs/serde/))
 * internationalization (which is not really supported yet by Rust)